All bilum are hand crafted using traditional knowledge passed down through the generations and can take

 The Highlands is a chain of mountain ranges that run from the east to the west of PNG.
-Bilum from this region are typically woven in bright, bold patterns, using wool, cotton and acrylic yarn.
+Bilum from this region are typically woven in bright, bold patterns, using mostly recycled fibres including wool, cotton and acrylic.
+The design and colour palette is selected by the weaver and reflects her life experience, mood and where she lives.
 Each bilum serves a multifunctional, practical purpose as well as having cultural significance.

 EAST SEPIK PROVINCE

 The Sepik region is globally recognized as the source of a diverse range of artisan objects that are produced for rituals, customary practices and are purposed for everyday use.
-Bilum from this province is usually made from natural fibres, including, pandanus bark and leaves.
+Bilum from this province is usually made from natural fibres, including, pandanus and sisal hand rolled into one long fibre and woven together.
+Colour variations are achieved by using natural dyes including bark, leaves and clay.

 WEST SEPIK (SANDUAN) PROVINCE